basarat/typescript-book/docs/types/freshness.md

 ### Allowing extra properties

-A type can include an index signature to explicitly indicate that excess properties are permitted.
+A type can include an index signature to explicitly indicate that excess properties are permitted:

 ```ts
 var x: { foo: number, [x: string]: any };
 x = { foo: 1, baz: 2 };  // Ok, `baz` matched by index signature
 ```

-### Use Case : React State
+### Use Case: React State

 [Facebook ReactJS](https://facebook.github.io/react/) offers a nice use case for object freshness.
-Quite commonly in a component you call `setState` with only a few properties instead of passing in all the properties. i.e:
+Quite commonly in a component you call `setState` with only a few properties instead of passing in all the properties, i.e.:

 ```ts
 // Assuming